-After the students have their challenge, they immediately go to Step 2 and think of ways they could completely fail at their goal.
+After the students have their challenge, they immediately go to Step 2 "Fail" on Purpose! and think of ways they could completely fail at their goal.

-The more outrageous failures, the better!
+"The more outrageous failures, the better!"

 2 "Fail" on Purpose!
 (15 minutes)

 Purpose: To get students comfortable with exploring exaggerated "failures" by using opposite thinking.